 This paper is one of a series that examines the scope of practice of selected California health professions.
 The series looks at professions discussed by the California Future Health Workforce Commission and its subcommittees and workgroups during spring and summer of 2018.
 Each brief begins by describing the profession, including its legally permissible scope of work, and educational requirements.
 The brief then outlines how California’s permissible scope of practice compares with that of other states and provides a summary of research studies on the impact of the profession’s scope of practice on access to care, care quality, and costs.
 Finally, it summarizes demographic characteristics, practice settings, and geographic distribution.

-About the Author Healthforce Center at UCSF prepares health care organizations for success by combining a deep understanding of the issues facing their workforce with the leadership skills to drive progress.
+Healthforce Center at UCSF prepares health care organizations for success by combining a deep understanding of the issues facing their workforce with the leadership skills to drive progress.